chercherai/chakra-dog-training/dog-training-chakra-guide.md

 ---

 *This guide combines ancient wisdom with modern, science-based training methods.
-While the chakra framework is metaphorical, the behavioral insights and training techniques are based on positive reinforcement principles proven to be effective and humane.
+While the chakra framework is just one perspective, the behavioral insights and training techniques are based on positive reinforcement principles proven to be effective and humane.
 Always consult with veterinary and training professionals for serious behavioral issues.*